 When it comes down to reality, the breed of the dog does not matter.
 Every animal has the potential to react differently than expected, especially in situations that are unknown, challenging, or intimidating.

 Can Doberman Pinschers Be Family Companions, or Are They Only Capable of Being Attack Dogs?

-This intelligent breed of dog has been a family favorite for decades; protecting children, defending the elderly, socializing during family events and get togethers, Doberman Pinschers are very sociable dogs, especially when their upbringing was infused with consistent interaction and mingling with strangers and friends.
+This intelligent breed of dog has been a family favorite for decades; protecting children, defending the elderly, and socializing during family events and get-togethers, Doberman Pinschers are very sociable dogs, especially when their upbringing was infused with consistent interaction and mingling with strangers and friends.

-Although Dobermans have the friendly and patient side, this does not mean that if a Doberman Pinscher is acting domesticated, gentle and non-aggressive, this doesn't mean that they can't suddenly bite or attack out of fright, excitement, danger or nervousness.
+Although Dobermans have a friendly and patient side, if a Doberman Pinscher is acting in a domesticated, gentle, and non-aggressive manner, this doesn’t mean that they cannot suddenly bite or attack out of fright, excitement, danger, or nervousness.

-Even dogs that have no history of prior aggressive behavior, can bite as a defense mechanism.
+Even dogs with no history of prior aggressive behavior can bite as a defense mechanism.
 But the overall temperament of the Doberman Pinscher can widely vary depending on the type of upbringing they experienced.

-If you have been attacked or experienced a dog bite from a Doberman Pinscher or other dog breed, you are always urged to seek medical attention immediately and to contact a team of skilled and highly experienced Dog Bite Lawyers.
+Suppose you have been attacked or experienced a dog bite from a Doberman Pinscher or another dog breed.
+In that case, you are always urged to seek medical attention immediately and to contact a team of skilled and highly experienced dog bite lawyers.

 History of Doberman Pinschers

 Originating in the city of Apolda, Germany, in the state of Thuringia around 1890.
 After the Franco-Prussian War, Karl Friedrich Louis Dobermann was a local tax collector and was in charge of the dog pound.
 He experimented with breeding different types of dogs until he came up with the perfect defender he could bring along during his tax collecting; Karl Dobermann collected his taxes in locations that ran high with bandits and robbers.